legendarycode3/31-days-Of-reactjs-course/README.md

   Below Are SomeFiles Found In Reactjs (when Newly Created Projects): </br>
   .gitignore file, allows developers to specify which files and directories should be excluded from version control (Git).
    This helps keep repositories tidy, preventing sensitive information from being exposed , and ensures that only essential files are tracked.
+   This file tells git which files and folders to ignore when pushing your code.